 fbpx Skip to content

-There are 5 elements of Basic Life Support training that should be followed by healthcare professionals.
 Basic Life Support (BLS-HCP) comprises cardiopulmonary resuscitation (CPR) and many different elements.
 These include initial assessment, airway management, oxygen therapy and chest compressions.

-During a Basic Life Support course, trainees learn the basic life-saving skills required by clinical health professionals, public safety personnel, first responders, and people working in a variety of jobs, including nurses, lifeguards, dental care workers, etc.
+During a Basic Life Support course, trainees learn the basic life-saving skills required by clinical health professionals, public safety personnel, first responders, and people working in a variety of jobs, including nurses, lifeguards, dental care workers, etc. Selecting the right CPR course is crucial for ensuring that the training meets the specific needs of these diverse groups.

 Life Support Priorities

-Immediate assistance needs to be offered, and this is the first link in the chain of survival, especially for a victim of a heart attack.
-Every responder is taught to check the scene for possible hazards and follow the Three C’s.
-These are Check, Call, and Care.
-This ensures quick action in an emergency.
+They must know how to provide CPR if it’s needed to help the victim until additional assistance arrives.
+Immediate assistance is the first link in the chain of survival, especially for a heart attack victim.
+Responders are taught in person to check the scene for possible hazards and follow the Three C’s: Check, Call, and Care.
+This ensures quick action in an emergency, drives the best possible patient outcomes and promotes bystander intervention skills.

 Inquire about Basic Life Support Training